 - Are the call center agents polite with them?

 The answers to the above questions must be fact-based (not opinion-based).
 And this is where measuring call center KPIs helps.

-Also, with remote and hybrid workplaces becoming the norm, investing in cloud calling solutions that track and report the above metrics is much needed.
-If you’re using a CRM software like LeadSquared, it seamlessly integrates with cloud telephony systems and manages both – call and lead management and customer relationship management from a single platform.
+Also, with remote and hybrid workplaces becoming the norm, investing in cloud calling solutions that track and report the above KPIs is much needed.
+If you’re using a call center CRM software like LeadSquared, it seamlessly integrates with cloud telephony systems and manages both – call and lead management and customer relationship management from a single platform.